DOA454/voiceAssistant/Readme.md

 ## Color Representation:

-BLUE : It awakes and does  greetings.\n
+BLUE : It awakes and does  greetings.
-ORANGE: Assistant is listening\n
+ORANGE: Assistant is listening
-GREEN : Assistant is executing a command\n
+GREEN : Assistant is executing a command

 Commands: